-- LDAPS_server is the hostname or IP address of the LDAPS server. - The openssl command may display two certificates.
-The last certificate is usually the CA certificate.

-By default, a Windows host does not include the openssl program.
-The OpenSSL website describes how to obtain an openssl program from a third party provider.

-Copy the CA certificate, including the -----BEGIN CERTIFICATE----- header and the -----END CERTIFICATE----- footer into a text file.
+- LDAPS\server is the hostname or IP address of the LDAPS server. - The openssl command may display two certificates.
+The last certificate is usually the CA certificate. - (i) Note: By default, a Windows host does not include the openss1 program.
+The OpenSSL website describes how to obtain an openss1 program from a third party provider. - 4.
+Copy the CA certificate, including the ----- BEGIN CERTIFICATE----- header and the ----- END CERTIFICATE----- footer into a text file.

 '''

 ----BEGIN CERTIFICATE----

-aklfhskfadljasdl1340234234ASDSDFSDFSDFSDFSD
+aklfhskfadljasdl1340234234ASDSDFSDFSDFSD

 ....

 ----END CERTIFICATE----

 '''

-The openssl command may display two certificates.
+Note: The openssl command may display two certificates.
 The second certificate is usually the CA certificate.

-To verify if the certificate is valid, run the following command: openssl s_client -connect <LDAPS server:636> -CAfile<certificate>
+''' To verify if the certificate is valid, run the following command:

+openssl s_client -connect <LDAPS server:636> -CAfile<certificate> '''